 Make sure clothing is not hindering mobility or safety.
 Clothing needs to be loose and comfortable, but not too long or it may cause someone to trip – as can often happen with nightwear, dressing gowns and trailing belts.
 Footwear needs to be comfortable but secure.
 Avoid ‘sloppy’ footwear without backs.
 A slipper that cradles the whole foot is much safer than a mule type.
 Make sure that the soles of shoes or slippers are not shiny or slippery.

 It is much easier to nurse someone in a hospital bed than a domestic one.
 Some specialist equipment may also be helpful.
-The district nurse can usually arrange aids and show you how to use them.
+The district nurse or the Hospice Occupational Therapy team can usually arrange aids and show you how to use them.

 To find out more about Occupational Therapy click here